Skip to main content

 Doctrinal Clarity, Not Change: Unpacking the Note on Marian Titles

 When addressing the controversial title Co-redemptrix, the DDF’s note affirms the underlying theology, recognizing Mary’s unique cooperation in the work of salvation.
 This is consistent with Scripture, where Saint Paul writes that we are "God’s fellow workers" (1 Cor.
 3:9) and that he “complete[s] what is lacking in Christ’s afflictions for the sake of his body, that is, the Church” (Col. 1:24).
 The Church has always affirmed that Mary’s participation is singular, but the DDF ultimately deemed the title Co-redemptrix "unhelpful" at this time.
 The reasoning is purely pastoral: the title risks "obscuring Christ’s unique salvific mediation and can therefore create confusion and an imbalance in the harmony of the truths of the Christian faith," requiring too many specialized explanations.
-The core teaching—that Mary said fiat to the Annunciation, stood as Mother at the foot of the Cross, and is now Mother of the Church—is explicitly attested to and unchanged.
+The core teaching—that Mary said yes to God at the Annunciation, stood as the Mother of God at the foot of the Cross, and is now Mother of the Church—is explicitly attested to and remains unchanged.

 Comments